jundalisay/spblist/content/en/research/darwin/origin/chapter-03.md

 ---
 title: Struggle for Existencen
 heading: Chapter 3
-# First Meditation
-weight: 12
+weight: 16
-description: ""
+description: "Organic beings in a state of nature has some individual variability"
 image: "/covers/origin.jpg"
 ---